MingCWang/pa-scraper/README.md

   pip install -r requirements.txt
 ```
 ### 2. Configure settings
-- in the `script.sh` file, set the following variables:
+- in the `script.sh` file, set the following variables including the quotes:

 ```
 export PWD='' # Your Brandeis login password